 Special Rules for Claims Against SEPTA

 In most cases, you have two years maximum after a personal injury to sue the negligent party for damages.
 However, if you’re trying to sue SEPTA, someone who works for SEPTA, or anyone related to a state or local government body, you generally have to give written notice of the claim you want to file within 180 days of your accident.
 There are also caps on the maximum amount of money you can hold a government body liable to pay after a public transit accident.
-A Philadelphia bus crash attorney at Ostroff Injury Law can further explain these legal nuances and file your claim on your behalf.
+A Philadelphia bus crash attorney at Ostroff Godshall Injury and Accident Lawyers can further explain these legal nuances and file your claim on your behalf.

 Call a Philadelphia Bus Accident Attorney to Discuss Your Case